spiceai/docs/spiceaidocs/docs/components/data-connectors/postgres/index.md

 ## Dataset Source/Federated SQL Query

-To use PostgreSQL as a dataset source or for federated SQL query, specify `postgres` as the selector in the `from` value for the dataset.
+To use PostgreSQL as a dataset source specify `postgres` as the selector in the `from` value for the dataset.

 ```yaml
 datasets: